These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning all DeLuca factors (pain, fatigue, weakness, incoordination, flare-ups, repetitive use)

-Why: Examiners may only record what is actively reported.
+Examiners may only record what is actively reported.
 If you do not volunteer that your strength decreases after repeated use, that fatigue sets in quickly, or that flare-ups occur, these critical rating factors may be omitted.

-Do this instead: Before the exam ends, systematically address each DeLuca factor: 'I want to make sure we covered how my strength changes with repeated use, my fatigue threshold, my pain on motion, and how often I have flare-ups.'
+Instead: Before the exam ends, systematically address each DeLuca factor: 'I want to make sure we covered how my strength changes with repeated use, my fatigue threshold, my pain on motion, and how often I have flare-ups.'

 Impact: 20% to 50% - DeLuca factors are the difference between moderate and severe ratings